Helenah2020/Revo-Uno/README.md

 * PLA (Polylactic Acid)
 * PET (Polyethylene terephthalate)

-Ideally, it would be better of polymers were compostable, fortunately there is active research in the use of compostible polymers and there is even one out there made from brown seaweed as a renewable source but unfortunately this isn't readily available anywhere yet.
+Ideally, it would be better if polymers were compostable, fortunately there is active research in the use of compostible polymers and there is even one out there made from brown seaweed as a renewable source and only takes 4-6 weeks to decompose but unfortunately this isn't readily available anywhere yet.